Universal Precision Limits in General Open Quantum Systems

-\sectionprl{Conclusion}In this Letter, we established universal precision bounds for both time-antisymmetric (current-type) and generic observables in general open quantum systems subjected to two-point measurement protocols.
+\sectionprl{Conclusion and outlook}In this Letter, we established universal precision bounds for both time-antisymmetric (current-type) and generic observables in general open quantum systems subjected to two-point measurement protocols.
 Our analysis reveals that, beyond the well-known role of dissipation, the forward-backward asymmetry serves as a fundamental factor limiting the precision of currents.
-We further anticipate that this notion of asymmetry will play an essential role in nonequilibrium thermodynamics more broadly, as evidenced in the SM \cite{Supp.PhysRev}, where it is shown to govern a generalized TUR for underdamped Langevin systems.
+We further anticipate that this notion of asymmetry will play an essential role in nonequilibrium thermodynamics more broadly, as evidenced in Ref.~\cite{Supp.PhysRev}, where it is shown to govern a generalized TUR for underdamped Langevin systems.
 Meanwhile, for general observables, we showed that the generalized activity, which captures the underlying kinetic structure of quantum trajectories, imposes a tight constraint on their precision.
-Importantly, these bounds apply to systems undergoing general dissipative dynamics, with arbitrary interactions and arbitrary system-environment coupling strengths.
-Our results thus offer a comprehensive and experimentally relevant framework for understanding the fundamental limits of precision in open quantum systems.
+These results offer a comprehensive and experimentally relevant framework for understanding the fundamental limits of precision in open quantum systems.

+We conclude by highlighting several open directions for future research.
+A first important direction is to extend our framework to more realistic settings, including continuous-variable systems \cite{Braunstein.2005.RMP} and infinitely large environments \cite{Vega.2017.RMP}, which are fundamental to quantum optics, condensed matter, and many-body physics.
+Establishing precision bounds in such regimes would clarify the universality of thermodynamic constraints on fluctuations.
+Second, it remains open whether structurally refined precision-cost constraints emerge for widely studied observables, such as counting observables in conventional TUR and KUR formulations, potentially revealing a hierarchy of precision limits.
+Finally, extending our results to incorporate active quantum feedback control may provide guiding principles for the design of quantum clocks, sensors, and other precision devices \cite{Parrondo.2015.NP}.

-\sectionprl{Note added}We recently became aware that results related to Eq.~\eqref{eq:main.res.2} have been derived in Ref.~\cite{Hasegawa.2024.arxiv} using the Petrov inequality and in Ref.~\cite{Hegde.2025.arxiv} using a fluctuation theorem approach.
+\sectionprl{Note added}We recently became aware that results related to Eq.~\eqref{eq:main.res.2} have been derived in Ref.~\cite{Hasegawa.2025.PRL} using the Petrov inequality and in Ref.~\cite{Hegde.2026.PRE} using a fluctuation theorem approach.